Beneath a Steel Sky IBM PC 1994

 Beneath a Steel Sky audio supports Sound Blaster/AdLib, Roland and AdLib Gold.

-On the Amiga, Beneath a Steel Sky was distributed on 15x 3.5" 880K diskettes, but it is hard disk drive-installable.
+Beneath a Steel Sky was released in March of 1994 for the Amiga.
+The Amiga version of Beneath a Steel Sky was distributed on 15x 3.5" 880kB DD diskettes, but it is hard disk drive-installable.
+Amiga BaSS only displays in 32 colors.

-However, the VGA IBM PC version is far superior to the Amiga version in terms of audiovisuals and performance.
+However, the VGA IBM PC version is superior to the Amiga version in terms of audiovisuals and performance.

 No comments: